obsidian-tasks-group/obsidian-tasks/docs/Scripting/Templating.md

 - Tasks provides a templating facility to enable filters to access the location of the query file.
 - Any known variable inside a pair of `{{` and `}}` strings is expanded to a value obtained from the query file's path.
+- For example,:
+  - `{{query.file.path}}` might get expanded to
+  - `some/sample/actions on my hobby.md` - for any Tasks queries inside that file.
 - The available values for use in template strings are listed in [[Query Properties]].

 ## Checking template variables